DataDog/documentation/content/en/synthetics/cicd_testing/_index.md

 ---

-In addition to running tests at predefined intervals, you can also run Datadog Synthetic tests on-demand using API endpoints.
-You can run Datadog Synthetic tests in your continuous integration (CI) pipelines, letting you block the deployment of branches that would break your product.
+In addition to running tests at predefined intervals, you can run Datadog Synthetic tests on-demand using API endpoints.
+Run Datadog Synthetic tests in your continuous integration (CI) pipelines to block branches from being deployed and breaking your application in production.

-Synthetic CI/CD testing can also be used to **run tests as part of your CD process**, evaluating the state of your production application immediately after a deployment finishes.
-This lets you detect potential regressions that could impact your users—and automatically trigger a rollback whenever a critical test fails.
+Use Synthetic CI/CD testing to also run tests as part of your continuous delivery (CD) process and evaluate the state of your applications and services in production immediately after a deployment finishes.
+You can detect potential regressions that may impact your users and automatically trigger a rollback when a critical test fails.

-This function allows you to avoid spending time fixing issues on production, and to catch bugs and regressions earlier in the process.
+This functionality reduces time spent fixing issues in production by proactively catching bugs and regressions earlier in the process, allowing your engineering teams to focus on non-urgent work instead.

-On top of these API endpoints, Datadog provides and maintains a command line interface (CLI), allowing you to easily integrate Datadog Synthetic tests with your CI tooling.
-Synthetic CI/CD testing is open-source, and its source code is available on GitHub at [DataDog/datadog-ci][1].
+To get started, see [Integrations](#integrations) and [use the API](#use-the-api) or the [open-source CLI package](#use-the-cli).

 ## CLI usage

 ### Package installation

-The package is published under [@datadog/datadog-ci][2] in the NPM registry.
+The package is published under [@datadog/datadog-ci][1] in the NPM registry.

 {{< tabs >}}
 {{% tab "NPM" %}}